hucker/splint/README.md

 The low level output of a `SplintFunction` are `SplintResults`.
 Each `SplintResult` is trivially converted to a `json` record or a line in a CSV file for processing by other tools.
 It is easy to connect things up to `Streamlit`, `FastAPI` or a `typer` CLI app by json-ifying the results.
 Each test can have a lot of data attached to it, if needed, but from the end user perspective the `msg` and `status` are often enough.
+You will notice that there are useful elements in the result including the doc string of the rule function, which allows you to provide documentation for your rules that is exposed all the way up result stack.
+For example your doc strings could include information useful providing detailed information and greatly simplify displaying metadata in UI elements like tooltips as well as detailed error information with the traceback and exception data.

 ```json
 {